jamesoliver1981/Kaggle_Santander_ProdRec/README.md

 Additionally all of this data needs to be investigated to see what groups of people tend to add products, and those who don't.

 # Next Steps
-I will build a shiny app to visualise the data and identify what features to build.
-Thus far, I have only used the current months' data to predict if the customer will add a new product.
+I will build a shiny app to visualise the data and identify what features to build, and if any further cleaning needs to be done.
 The first feature I will look at will be the renta variable and see if there is a better imputted value to use which can give the model more information.

+The Shiny app is deployed [here](https://jamesoliver1981.shinyapps.io/santander_distributions_and_pivots/) and I am conducting explorative analysis at present.

 ***# To be continued...***